-Modern Bathroom Remodeling Ideas to Increase Home Value in 2023
+Modern Bathroom Remodeling Ideas to Increase Home Value

 Whether you choose to renovate (updating fixtures, for example) or take on a full-blown remodel (changing the functionality) of your bathroom, you’ll stand a better chance of attracting the attention of earnest buyers and getting more at closing.

-Upgrade Your Bathroom With Safety and Sanitation Features in 2023
+Upgrade Your Bathroom With Safety and Sanitation Features

-You can also install free-standing bamboo shower seats and bars made with polished metals for a more modern aesthetic.
+You can also install free-standing bamboo shower seats and bars with polished metals for a more modern aesthetic.
 Another option if you want to invest a bit more is new tile work in the shower that includes built-in seating.

 If you don’t want to go all in on this and redo the entire bathroom, select an area and make it a focal point with upgraded tile that adds a pop of color.

-Upgrades to Your Bathroom Don’t Have to be Expensive in 2023
+Upgrades to Your Bathroom Don’t Have to be Expensive

 Minor renovations are enough to give many bathrooms the life they need to encourage interest from buyers and higher sale prices.
 So, what’s considered minor?